arahangua/blockchain-developer-bootcamp-final-project/README.md

 Already SNS services are great channels to do this quick surveying, however, from a long-term perspective, it is important to get on-going feedback cycle. (from potential customers to the entrepreneur and the other way around)

 ### Solution:
-Blockchain voting or DAO system in general provides an ideal environment for both parties.
-"Proposal appraisal" Dapp would be interesting.
+Blockchain voting or DAO system in general provides an ideal environment for this.
+"Proposal appraisal" Dapp to create "feedback-communities" would be interesting.

 ## Project idea (WIP) :
 Implement proposal appraisal dapp service with 1)